Heroes-Academy/OOP_Spring_2016/docs/source/index.rst

 How to Browse This Document
 ===========================

-This document is intended to be a companion to the Objected Oriented Programming course taught at HEROES Academy.
+This document is intended to be a companion to the Object Oriented Programming course taught at HEROES Academy.
 For more information about HEROES Academy, please visit it `here`__.

 This document is still in the works.
 The Spring session does not begin until the second weekend in April.